 Laser Resurfacing for Smokers’ Lines

-Laser resurfacing treatments like our SmartXide DOT™CO2 laser system are designed to both reduce the appearance of fine lines like smokers’ lines, while also effectively targeting skin damage issues like skin pigmentation, acne scars and sun spots.
+Laser resurfacing treatments are designed to both reduce the appearance of fine lines like smokers’ lines, while also effectively targeting skin damage issues like skin pigmentation, acne scars and sun spots.
 In less than an hour, a laser treatment can strategically vaporise damaged skin cells using advanced microbeams.
 The body responds to this process by activating a natural healing process that boosts cell regeneration and natural collagen production.
 Healthy skin cells bounce back, and collagen stores are refreshed, leaving behind fresher, smoother and more wrinkle-free skin.

 Lip treatment at The Cosmetic Skin Clinic